June 01, 2008

 Pre-launch promotion crucial to brand strategy: Sanofi-Aventis marketing VP

-Getting your brand noticed early in its lifespan is a crucial component to pharmaceutical product position strategy, said Corinne Le Goff, vice president, marketing, at Sanofi-Aventis.
+Getting your brand noticed early in its lifespan is crucial to pharma product position strategy, said Corinne Le Goff, VP, marketing, at Sanofi-Aventis.

 “The most money we can make at the beginning, the better,” Le Goff said at the Center for Business Intelligence's 3rd Annual Pharmaceutical Market Research Summit in Philadelphia.
 Marketing strategy should begin in tandem with early-stage drug development, although investitures should be kept at a minimum until proof of concept is established, she said.

 Average marketing research budgets were $2.5 million in 2007, down 22.7% from 2006, according to Le Goff.
 “If it won't cost you much to be wrong, you should not spend much on market research.”